ACCESS TO INFORMATION

 Core is an independent, South African Importer and Supplier of product to the Hospitality Industry and provides a specialized range of products and services to its select clients on a wholesale basis.

-Core main product ranges are at present: glassware, cutlery, crockery, uniforms, table linens, kitchen smalls, and equipment, bar accessories and similar.
+Core’s main product ranges, at present, are: glassware, cutlery, crockery, uniforms, table linens, kitchen smalls, and equipment, bar accessories, furniture, cleaning equipment and any other product generally required for and in the hospitality industry.

 Core Head Office: